mahulo2009/RoboND-Rover-Project/README.md

 * From forward to stuck: if the rover is speed zero for five seconds.
 * From forward to stop: if we do not have navigable terrain in front.
-* From forward to pickuprock: if we are near a rock
+* From forward to pickuprock: if we are near a rock.
 * From forward to gameover: if we are near to starting point and we have alreay recollected all the rocks.